icleary5/SafelyYouChallenge/README.md

 ## Database Architecture

-The current implementation stores all device data in memory using a package-level slice, where each device contains its own collections of heartbeats and statistics.
+The current implementation stores all device data in memory using a map-backed `MemoryStore` (O(1) device lookup), where each device holds only pre-computed aggregate metrics — no raw event history is retained.
 This works well for prototyping and local testing, but it does not provide persistence and cannot scale beyond a single process.
 To prepare for production use, the codebase already introduces a separate database layer as its own package.
 This separation of concerns allows the storage implementation to evolve independently from the API logic, making it possible to replace the in-memory approach without disrupting the rest of the system.

 For a production system, the primary decision is between a relational database and a NoSQL database.
 Given the nature of this application, a NoSQL solution - specifically a key-value store such as AWS DynamoDB - is the better fit.
 The reason is that the system has a very well-defined and consistent access pattern: all reads and writes are performed using a device ID.
 There are no complex joins or relationships between entities that would justify the overhead of a relational model.
 In practice, even a relational database would rely heavily on indexing by device ID to achieve acceptable performance, meaning most operations would effectively be index lookups anyway.
 A NoSQL database models this pattern directly, eliminating unnecessary abstraction layers and improving performance.